sheldonhull/sheldonhull.hugo/content/notes/development/ai/chat.md

 {{< admonition type="example" title="Help Me Jump Start an API Server With TDD Support and Zerolog" open=false >}}

-> What's a good bootstrap template for golang rest api server.
+> What's a good bootstrap template for golang rest api server?
 > I want to include TDD approach that abstracts the http server into a cmd file and allows me to mock http for tests.
 > Use zerolog for logging with context.

-Key points I think this did well with.
+Key points I think it did well with:

-1. It structured it reasonsably.
+1. It structured it reasonably.
 2. It provided a jump start test file to do TDD with based on `httptest`.
 3. It was intelligent enough to add `zerolog` url handling logging using my preferred package.

 I could see how this could really help jump start intelligently templating out a project much better than just raw boilerplate.

-Instead of having to maintain cookiecutter style templates, you might see the future allowing being really specific and generating customized code along with infra to support a quicker iteration on development.
+Instead of having to maintain cookie-cutter style templates, you might see the future allowing being very specific and generating customized code along with infra to support quicker iteration on development.
-Of course, everything should be vetted and scanned, but it's a pretty incredible experience and worth using copilot/chatGPT to occasionally accelerate development.
+Of course, everything should be vetted and scanned, but it's a pretty incredible experience worth using copilot/chatGPT to occasionally accelerate development.

 ChatGPT's answer: